emqx/cloud-docs/en_US/quick_start/create_free_trial.md

   > If you need to extend the free trial period, you can submit a [ticket](../contact.md) or email (cloud@emqx.io) to get in touch with us

-- For ordinary users, it allows up to 25 client connections.
+- Allow free trial users to have up to 25 client connections.

-- Use all EMQ X features such as rule engine, monitoring and management
+- Use all EMQ X features such as rule engine, monitoring and management.

 - Supports MQTT, WebSockets, MQTT over TLS, Websockets over TLS protocol connections.